-Hatfield is the only intact Royal Hunting Forest in Europe, dating back to the Norman kings.
+Hatfield Forest is the only intact Royal Hunting Forest in Europe, dating back to the Norman kings.
 The property has countless ancient pollarded hornbeam trees, as well as oak, ash, beech and field maple.
 There are also some very old hornbeam coppice stools within the woodlands.
 Coppiced trees produced tool handles, firewood and wattle for timber-framed wattle and daub houses.

-Horner Wood is an extensive ancient wood pasture.
+Horner Wood on the Holnicote Estate is an extensive ancient wood pasture.
 Over the past century the area slowly became a woodland, but in recent years we have been removing competition from the old pollarded trees; trees which repeatedly had their tops removed above the reach of browsing cattle and deer every few years.
 The material was then used for firewood, tools or was stored for winter fodder.
 You will also see many examples of recent pollarding to oak trees within the woodland.

-There are many fine ancient oaks and sweet chestnuts in the park, but it’s a couple of the lesser species which are of particular interest.
+There are many fine ancient oaks and sweet chestnuts in the park at Killerton, but it’s a couple of the lesser species which are of particular interest.
 One of our favourites is an ancient hawthorn which had a decayed hollow trunk into which a birch seed fell, sprouted and took root.